octaviommr/mynotes-next/README.md

 Run `npx auth secret` to generate a secret key that will be used to encrypt next-auth cookies.
 This will also add it to the ".env.local" file.

-### Build and start
+### Build and Start

 Run `npm run dev` to build the application and start the development server.
 The application can be accessed via http://localhost:3000.

 ## Next Steps

 - Add tests using Playwright (with Playwright-BDD)
-- Build a Tailwind CSS theme
+- Create a Tailwind CSS theme
-- Implement containerization using Docker
 - Deploy the application
-- Automate deployment using GitHub actions
+- Implement CI/CD to automate deployment with GitHub Actions
+- Implement containerization with Docker

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.